Manan-529/CemID-Cement-Bag-Number-Detection-with-Deep-Learning/README.md

 - **Deep Learning**: Utilized TensorFlow for building and training the SegNet model.
 - **Data Preprocessing**: Included steps for resizing images, data normalization, and creating datasets.
 - **Model Training**: Demonstrated ability to train a deep learning model with validation and saving checkpoints.
-- **Python Programming**: Strong coding skills shown in the project scripts and organization.
+- **Python Programming**: Strong coding skills are shown in the project scripts and organization.